-Mydentist - High Street - Carcroft is situated in the Carcroft area of Doncaster, South Yorkshire.
+Mydentist - Grange Road - Hartlepool is situated in Hartlepool, Cleveland.
 It offers mainly NHS treatment to patients of all ages but also offers private dental treatments.
-The services include preventative advice and treatment and routine restorative dental care.
+The services include preventative advice and treatment, routine restorative dental care, orthodontics and domiciliary care.

 The practice has three surgeries, a decontamination room, two waiting areas and a reception area.
 The reception area, one waiting area and one surgery are on the ground floor.
-The other two surgeries and the second waiting area are on the first floor.
-There are accessible toilet facilities on the ground floor of the premises.
+The other two surgeries and the second waiting area are on the second floor.

-There are four dentists, five dental nurses, three receptionists and a practice manager.
+There are seven dentists (including one locum dentist), a dental hygiene therapist, six dental nurses (including one trainee), three receptionists and a practice manager.
 They are also supported by an area development manager and a regional manager.